climatescope/climatescope.org/app/_en_country/turkey.md

 Turkey is also completing trials for integrating its electricity network with that of continental Europe and should soon become a full member of the European Network of Transmission System Operators for Electricity.
 In the drive for liberalization, the government has privatized all 21 distribution companies.
 A fully competitive retail market was expected to be in place this year, although progress on this front has been slow.

 Turkey’s Intended Nationally Determined Contribution (INDC) states a 21% reduction target in greenhouse gas emissions by 2030, compared to a business-as-usual scenario from a base year of 2012.
 Energy makes up 70% of Turkey’s emissions and hence emphasis on coal plants in future years might make it challenging to reach this target.

+###Score summary

+Turkey’s score of 1.58 on Climatescope 2017 placed it 15th among the 71 nations assessed.
+The country’s power sector has undergone major reform over the last decade, including unbundling of all market segments and partial liberalisation of generation and distribution.
+This is the first time Turkey has been included in the project.
+It was strongest on Low-Carbon Business & Clean Energy Value Chains Parameter III.

+On Enabling Framework Parameter I, the country scored 1.30 and was ranked 33rd.
+The score was supported by the presence of a clean energy target, energy auctions and feed-in tariffs.
+It was also boosted by recent market reforms and the system’s relative openness to independent power producers.
+Installed clean energy generation capacity jumped by about 2GW in 2016 to 14.5GW.

+Turkey took 20th spot worldwide on Clean Energy Investment and Climate Financing Parameter II.
+This reflected the recent influx of funds into the sector – almost $1.6bn was invested in 2016, mainly in wind and geothermal, increasing the total since 2012 by 17% to $10.8bn.

+On Parameter III the country performed well, taking 9th place globally thanks to its well-developed clean energy sector.
+It boasts some 36 different value chains, from wind blade manufacturing to biofuel blending and distribution, and 20 types of service provider.
+In contrast, banks are the only type of financial institution serving the sector.

+Turkey was placed 29th on Greenhouse Gas Management Activities Parameter IV.
+Its score was supported by the relatively ambitious Nationally Determined Contribution to reduce emissions by 21% by 2030 compared with ‘business as usual’.
+The absence of domestic climate change policy dragged the score down.